tangjsysu/Public-Transport-in-City-of-Zurich/README.md

 ## HTML and CSS

-The HTML is constructed with CSS without using any frameworks.
+The HTML is constructed with CSS and JavaScript without using any frameworks.

 ## Website Link